 CIRCULAR ECONOMYWhile consumers often have good intentions, they simply don’t have access to the right recycling infrastructure – this is particularly a problem in disadvantaged communities.
 The Plastic Bank is trying to overcome this barrier and incentivize behavior change by monetizing plastic waste.
 They’ve set up locations where people can return plastic in exchange for tokens (securely received via an IBM-enabled blockchain system) that they can use to buy food, water, phone credits, and more.
 This creates new economic opportunities in the world’s most disadvantaged communities, they say.
 This Social Plastic is then sold to socially conscious brands like Henkel.
 The company’s laundry, home, and beauty care products are to be made from 100% recycled materials - 50% of which will be Social Plastic.

 Need help creating innovative packaging?

 Could these innovations work for you?

 Thanks for reading!

 I’m Alexandra Sutton, copywriter and content manager at Board of Innovation.
 Want to see more articles like this?
 Coming right up!
-Subscribe to our newsletter below, and we’ll deliver them to your inbox every week.
+Subscribe to our newsletter below to receive freshly packaged content in your inbox.